lrailgun/ToWatch-manager/README.md

 # ToWatch-manager

-**ToWatch-manager** is a simple Bash script to manage your watchlists for anime, movies, series, cartoons, and videos.
+**ToWatch-manager** is a simple Bash-based CLI utility to manage your watchlists for anime, movies, series, cartoons, and videos you plan to watch.
+It was created as an alternative to keeping long lists in pinned browser tabs, helping you organize what you want to watch in a clean, terminal-based interface.
 It allows you to add new titles, remove existing ones, and browse your current lists.

 > ⚠️ Note: I am still learning programming, so this project is a work in progress.